-Mike Hew joined the Board of YMCA Birmingham as a Trustee in May 2017, having retired in 2014 as the Chief Executive of a registered housing provider based in the West Midlands.
+Mike Hew joined the YMCA board in May 2017 having retired in 2014 as the Chief Executive of a registered housing provider, based in the West Midlands.
 He has many years of housing experience at a senior level in both housing associations and local authorities in the region bringing expertise in strategic and asset management, change management, organisational development, social housing policy and governance.
-He is a fellow of the Chartered Institute of Housing and serves as a Board member for a large housing association based in Walsall.
+He is a fellow of the Chartered Institute of Housing and also serves as a Board member for a large housing association based in Walsall.
 Mike is also a trustee at his local Christian church where he helps with running a drop in youth club and with preaching.

 Graham brings a wealth of business experience and is currently Managing Director/Company Secretary of Hydraulic Supplies Limited a successful Specialised Steel Stockist formed in 1991.
 He has worked is this area since 1983, headhunted from a computer hardware and software specialist for NCR & Apple (sage, pegasus, map, global accountancy packages).
 At sixteen (1975) he joined the army at IJLB in Shorncliffe and progressed through training at the Guards Depot in Pirbright, before joining his Battalion (Grenadier Guards) at seventeen.
 He left the army in 1980 to further explore life.
 A serial entrepreneur with four other businesses and fund raiser for many charities including Variety The Childrens Charity (Bristol), Chief Ambassador and Ambassador (alongside his wife Tina) for Nourish the Children, feeding and educating the people of Malawi with the Force for Good Foundation (a Nu Skin initiative).

 Trustee – Gabriel Imevbore

 Gabriel joined YMCA Birmingham as a resident after coming out of emergency accommodation.